-We also take part in the Time to Change – Time to Talk campaign, which encourages people across the UK to talk openly about mental health in a bid to address the stigma and discrimination which surrounds it.
+We also take part in the Time to Change – Time to Talk campaign, which encourages people across the UK to talk openly about mental health in a bid to address the stigma and discrimination that surrounds it.

 Making a difference

 By taking a positive approach to mental health, we do more than just help our people.
-We believe we make our business more resilient, too.
+We believe we make our business more resilient too.

 Published: June 2017